wp-plugins/blogchat-chat-system/readme.txt

 = 1.3.4 =

 Fixed a bug involving the location of the login box relative to the toolbar.

+= 1.3.5 =

+Added a default option for room alerts (on or off) to the configuration.

 == Upgrade Notice ==